 In 2016, our long-standing Managing Partner Stefan Cremer passes away.
 As chair of the board Dr Ullrich Wegner takes over.
 In 2018, Thiemo Heinzen joins the Management Board as a CFO.
 The close ties of the Cremer family to the company ensure a long-term sustainable development of CREMER.

 A Representative Office of Peter Cremer (Singapore) GmbH is opened in Ho Chi Minh City.

 In 2017, Cremer Steel celebrates 25 years of successful steel trade.
-In 2019, a grain silo in Varna/Bulgaria is completed by CREMER Sofia Ltd and the acquisition of the Uetersen location will strengthen CREMER OLEO.
+In 2019, a grain silo in Varna/Bulgaria is completed by CREMER Sofia Ltd and the acquisition of a new location in Uetersen (Germany) strengthens CREMER OLEO.

-In 2020, CREMER has taken over the majority stake in Lizza, a low-carb food manufacturer, thereby expanding its portfolio in the food sector and stepped into the field of plant-based nutrition with new subsidiaries like CREMER Jianyuan Food Shangdong (China) or Cremer Sustainable Foods (Singapore).
-Through international expansion, consistent integration of our offices, and continuous portfolio upgrades, CREMER is firmly focused on the future, even after 75 years of company history.
+In order to maintain CREMER's strong position on the market, new business areas are sought and proven ones expanded.
+We extended our portfolio in the food sector and stepped into the field of plant-based nutrition with new subsidiaries like CREMER Jianyuan Food Shangdong (China) or Cremer Sustainable Foods (Singapore).
+Through international expansion, consistent integration of our offices, and continuous portfolio upgrades, CREMER is firmly focused on the future, even after more than 75 years of company history.